apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 ## Impacted TIR Nodes

 - BufferNode
   - Describes a N-d buffer.
-The layout of the buffer may be
+This may directly represent a tensor (N-d buffer produced by TE), a flat memory array (1-d buffer as input to the low-level codegen), or intermediates between them.

 - BufferRealizeNode
   - Realization of a buffer, in logical layout.